 In 2014 the Coalition Government announced the introduction of a system of follower notices & accelerated payments.
 Broadly speaking, in cases where someone is in dispute over their assessment, HMRC may issue a ‘follower notice’ if this arises from the use of an avoidance scheme that is either the same or has similar arrangements to one that HMRC has successfully challenged in court.
 Taxpayers must settle their affairs, or pay a penalty.
 HMRC may also issue a notice for an accelerated payment, where the taxpayer is required to pay the disputed sum ‘up front’, before their assessment had been definitively decided – either by the taxpayer agreeing HMRC’s assessment, or the courts making a final judgement in their case.
 Taxpayers do not have the right to appeal HMRC’s decision to the Tribunal.

 Controversially, the Government announced these arrangements would apply to outstanding disputes for past tax years, and that HMRC would also issue demands for accelerated payments in relation to avoidance schemes notified under ‘DOTAS’.
 Despite concerns as the ‘retrospective’ nature of the new regime, the new rules were agreed, with only minor amendments, in July 2014.
-To date HMRC has issued over 75,000 notices worth in excess of £7 billion and collected nearly £4 billion.
+In July 2017 HMRC reported that it had issued over 75,000 notices worth in excess of £7 billion and collected nearly £4 billion.

-Following these initiatives the Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in both the Spring Budget and Autumn Budget this year.
-This note provides an introduction to the issue of tax avoidance and evasion and the measurement of the tax gap, looking in detail at the development of follower notices and accelerated payments, before discussing the current Government’s approach.
-Two other notes look at the Labour Government’s assessment of a general anti-avoidance rule and the establishment of DOTAS, and the Coalition Government’s decision to introduce a GAAR.
+The Government has continued to introduce provisions to tackle tax avoidance and tax evasion, including measures in both the Spring Budget and Autumn Budget last year.
+This paper provides an introduction to the issue of tax avoidance and evasion and the measurement of the tax gap, looking in detail at the development of follower notices and accelerated payments, before discussing the current Government’s approach.
+Two other Library papers look at the Labour Government’s consideration of a general anti‑avoidance rule and the establishment of the disclosure regime, and at the Coalition Government’s decision to introduce a GAAR.